-Ms Amy Manuell Deputy Director & Assistant Secretary Acting Director and Secretary from February 2016
+Ms Amy Manuell Director and Secretary

-Ms Elizabeth Leafe Acting Deputy Director and Secretary from August 2016
+Ms Elizabeth Leafe Acting Deputy Director and Assistant Secretary

 The Secretariat

 The SPA would not function without the hard work of the Secretariat.
 Staffed by officers from CSNSW, the Secretariat is made up of three interdependent teams; the Submissions, Reviews and Support Teams.